LCA-CI-builds-repair/django-import-export/docs/getting_started.rst

 Introduction
 ============

+This section desto cone book entry, are created.
+A field (or combination of fields) which uniquely identifies an instance always needs to be present.
+This is so that the import process can manage creates / updates.
+In this case, we use ``id``.
+For more information, see :ref:`advanced_usage:Create or update model instances`.te a default :class:`~import_export.resources.ModelResource`.
-This section describes how to get started with import-export.
+The ``ModelResource`` class created this way is equal to the one shown in the example in section :ref:`base-modelresource`.es how to get started with import-export.
 We'll use the :ref:`example application<exampleapp>` as a guide.

 import-export can be used programmatically as described here, or it can be integrated with the